geraintpalmer/cm/assessment/index.md

 + You will submit ***three pages***: 2 pages of written report *including references and any figures and tables;* and one page of code.
 + Any report exceeding 2 pages will incur a penalty, and only the first two pages will be marked.
 + You are also to submit one page of code.
 Of course, the code you write in order to solve the problem or perform the experiments, including producing any figures, may exceed one page.
-Therefore *only include the most appropriate code*, this must include the function or class used to implement the chosen procedure, algorithm or model.
+Therefore *only include the most appropriate code*, this must include the code used to implement the chosen procedure, algorithm or model.
 + You are free to use whatever report structure you wish.
-One recommended structure would be the following section titles:
+However a recommended structure would have the following sections:
-  + The Problem
+  1. The Problem
-  + Solution Method
+  2. Solution Method
-  + Code Use & Discussion
+  3. Code Use & Discussion

 # Example